 You In Mind provides free psychological therapies and non-clinical peer support for people with, or at risk of, a diagnosed mental illness and are part of an eligible population group within South Western Sydney.

-Psychological therapies are delivered by mental health professionals and are matched to the client’s mental health needs (short and medium term clinical supports).
+Psychological therapies are delivered by mental health professionals and are matched to your individual mental health needs.

-Following referral and initial assessment, clients may be linked in with a peer worker to receive peer support.
-This can include, soft-entry into clinical services, psychoeducation, advocacy and links to psychosocial supports.
+Following referral and initial assessment, you may also be linked in with a peer worker to receive peer support.

 Eligible population groups for You In Mind support